Configuration

 site.url | yes | The local, preview, or staging URL that route probes hit. |

-framework | yes | Use { type: "next", router: "app" }. |
+framework | yes | Use { type: "next", router: "app" } or { type: "next", router: "pages" }. |

-cms | yes | Prismic, Strapi, Directus, and WordPress provider settings. |
+cms | yes | Prismic, Strapi, Directus, WordPress, Contentful, and Sanity provider settings. |

 routes | yes | Content type to path mapping.
 Use getPath when a route is not a simple UID pattern. |